uyuni-project/subscription-matcher/src/test/resources/scenario1/README.md

 systems running on these hosts to the host to make use of the **unlimited virtualization** option of many subscriptions.

-The subscription we have in this scenario is for product id **1**.
-It has *unlimited virtualization* and upto 32 cpus.
+The subscription we have in this scenario, part number 874-005030, is for product id 814 (SLES11 SP3 x86_64), it has *unlimited virtualization* and up to 32 cpus.

-Additionally we have one system in this scenario where we do not have a subscription for.
+Additionally we have one system in this scenario where we do not have a subscription for (1122, RES 5).

 Result
 ------